beaubreedlove/FantasyFootball/rules.md

         1. There will be 3 divisions of 4 teams.
         1. League fee is $200.
         1. Trades are allowed and the trade deadline will be the Saturday of week 12.
-        1. Anything can be objected and a majority vote will determine the outcome.
+        1. Trades will process immediately by Yahoo, but any manager may object and a majority vote will determine whether the trade is overturned.
+        1. In this league, it is against the rules to stop trying.
+If you make an "[undoubtably bad move](#undoubtably)", your line up will be set for you and your team may be put on autopilot.
         1. Rules changes in season require a unanimous vote.
 For future seasons, they require a majority vote and Comissioner approval.
         1. People who make the playoffs win at least $50 with 1st through 3rd winning $1,000, $500, and $250.
         1. The teams to score 1st and 2nd place in the regular season will win $100 and $50.